nkashyap/console.io/Readme.md

 ### Console.IO Web only

-You can now use web console only without any need to node server.
+Console.IO now also support web only mode.
+It allow user to access console logs on the device without need of node server.

-to auto inject files include following script in you page
+Include following script in the web page to auto inject files

 ```html
     <script type="text/javascript" src="inject.js?web=true&socket=false"></script>
 ```

-You can also manually include files in web page
+Files can also be manually included in the web page, steps are given below.

 define ConfigIO object to set web only mode

 ```html
 window.ConfigIO = {
     socket: false,